-Discovering Your Style: How To Collect & Organize Design Inspiration With Intention
+Discovering Your Style: How To Collect & Organize Your Design Inspiration With Intention

-Stop endlessly cluttering up your cloud drive and Pinterest boards and start saving with intention
+Stop randomly cluttering up your cloud drive and Pinterest boards and start saving with intention

-There’s a critical step in the design process between finalizing a Floor Plan Design and developing the design details and elevations or selecting materials - and that step is to refine your vision for the project, aka create a Vision Board or Inspiration Board.
-This is a visual collage representing the aesthetic direction (look and feel) you want to take your project.
-But before you do this you first need to start gathering inspiration images for your particular project if you haven’t already.
+There’s a critical step in the design process between finalizing a Floor Plan Design and developing the design details, elevations or selecting materials - and that step is to refine your vision for the project, aka to create a Vision Board or Inspiration Board.
+This visual collage represents the aesthetic direction (look and feel) you want to take your project.
+But before doing this, you first need to gather inspiration images for your particular project if you haven’t already.

 Whether you already have a collection of saved design images or not (its never to early to start), researching and gathering up inspiration images is an essential step for discovering your style and creating a vision for your project.
-In some cases this collecting starts long before you’ve defined your project.
-You might later discover lots of things you saved just won’t be relevant to your new space(s).
-Tha't’s ok, when the design process begins for your project you’ll only use the most relevant images to create your vision board.
-Gathering inspiration becomes much more focused once you have your new Floor Plan Design.
+In some cases this collecting starts long before you’ve even defined your project.
+You might later discover many things you saved just won’t be relevant to your new space(s).
+That’s ok, when the design process actually begins on your project you’ll only use the most relevant images to create a vision board.
+Gathering inspiration becomes much more focused once you have your new Floor Plan Design completed.

 COLLECT INSPIRATION IMAGES WITH INTENT:

-The exercise of saving images is a way of discovering what inspires you and what styles you’re drawn to.
-This is important when you strive to design a home that reflects you and your story.
-Collect images of things you love in home design and you dream to have in this home.
-Ignore trends.
-In addition to practical design elements and wish list features, Include things that speak to you, that trigger good memories, abstract or literal, things you have a visceral reaction to, even if you don’t know why.
+Visual research is a way of discovering what inspires you and what styles you’re drawn to.
+Inspiration images you collect are a lens into what you like and don’t like - this is so important when you’re striving to design a home that reflects you and your story.
+My approach is not only to focus on collecting images of things you love in home design and features you dream of having, but also most important to include things that speak to you emotionally, things that trigger good memories and bring you joy whether abstract or literal, indoors or in nature.
+Focus on how things make you feel and on things that you have a positive reaction to even if you don’t know why.

 I think Pinterest is the best tool for collecting visual inspiration.
 It’s the no.1 visual search engine, it’s free and allows to you save images from anywhere on the internet, uploaded from your desktop of mobile.
 Alternately you can save images to Google Drive, but I feel if Pinterest is where most searches end up taking you it’s also convenient to archive what you like right there.